-The state of Arizona offers special benefits for Service members, Veterans, and their families including, tax and license fee exceptions, education and tuition assistance, vehicle license plates, state park benefits, as well as hunting and fishing license privileges.
-Eligibility for some benefits may depend on residency, military component, and Veteran disability status.
-The following are benefits for the state of Arizona.
+Arizona provides special benefits for service members, Veterans, and their families.
+These include exemptions from certain taxes and license fees, education and tuition assistance, specialty vehicle license plates, access to state park discounts, and hunting and fishing privileges.
+Some benefits may depend on residency, type of military service, and disability status.

 Arizona Veteran Financial Benefits

-- Arizona Income Tax on Military Pay: Arizona does not tax military pay received by Service members serving in an active or reserve component of the U.S. Armed Forces.
+- Arizona Income Tax Exemption for Military Pay: Arizona does not tax military pay received by service members serving in an active or reserve component of the U.S. Armed Forces.

 - Disability compensation and pension payments for disabilities paid to Veterans or their Families